Japanese Language and Literature: Style Sheet

 3. You may provide English translations of non-English titles in parentheses, as in item 11, but if you choose to do so, do so consistently for all non-English titles.

 4. Identify an unpublished manuscript as in item 15.
 Do not bother to specify the type of reproduction (mimeograph, photocopy, etc.).

 5. If a journal that appears more than once a year paginates each issue starting with page 1, include the issue number in parentheses after the volume number, as in item 16.

 1 Bogdan, David.
 1998.
 Tense, aspect, and narrative organization in Polish and Japanese.
 Ph.D. diss., University of Florida.

 2 Brown, Penelope, and Stephen C. Levinson.
 1987.
 Politeness: Some universals in language usage.
-Cambridge: Cambridge University Press.
+Cambridge, U.K.: Cambridge University Press.

 3 Cameron, Deborah.
 1990.
 The feminist critique of language: A reader.
 New York: Routledge.